 The Offering The following is a brief summary of certain terms of this offering.
 For a more complete description of the terms of the Bonds, see "Description of the Bonds" in this Offering Memorandum.
-Issuer Republic of Paraguay.
+Issuer ......
+Republic of Paraguay.
 Securities Offered......
-US\$500,000,000 principal amount of 6.000% Bonds due 2036.
-Issue Price of the Bonds......
-100.000% of the principal amount of the Bonds, plus accrued interest, if any, from February 9, 2024.
-Maturity Date.....
-February 9, 2036.
-Principal......
-Principal will be paid in two installments on February 9, 2035 and at maturity, to be calculated as follows: the aggregate a mount of each principal installment on the Bonds shall equal the principal amount outstanding on the Bonds as of any principal payment date, divided by the number of remaining principal installments from and including such principal payment date to and including the maturity date.
-To the extent necessary, principal payments may be rounded down to the nearest whole number, with any difference being paid at maturity.
-The Bonds will be r interest on their outstanding principal amount from the date Interest of issuance, at a fixed rate of 6.000%, payable semi-annually in arrears on February 9 and August 9 of each year, commencing on August 9, 2024.
-Optional Redemption......
-The Bonds will be subject to redemption at the option of Paraguay before maturity.
+US\$600,000,000 principal amount of 6.650% Bonds due 2055.
+Issue Price of the Bonds.............
+100.000% of the principal amount of the Bonds, plus accrued interest, if any, from March 4, 2025.
+Maturity Date......
+March 4, 2055.
+Principal Principal will be paid in two installments on March 4, 2054 and at maturity, to be calculated as follows: the aggregate amount of each principal installment on the Bonds shall equal the principal amount outstanding on the Bonds as of any principal payment date, divided by the number of remaining principal installments from and including such principal payment date to and including the maturity date.
+To the extent necessary, principal payments may be rounded down to the nearest whole number, with any difference being paid at maturity. of issuance, at a fixed rate of 6.650%, payable semi-annually in arrears on March 4 and September 4 of each year, commencing on September 4, 2025. maturity.
 For more information see "Description of the Bonds-Redemption and Repurchase-Optional Redemption" in this Offering Memorandum.
 The Bonds constitute and will constitute direct, general, unconditional and Status..... unsubordinated External Debt of the Republic for which the full faith and credit of the Republic is pledged.
 The Bonds rank and will rank without any preference among themselves and equally with all other unsubordinated External Debt of the Republic.
 It is understood that this provision shall not be construed so as to require the Republic to make payments under the Bonds ratably with payments being made under any other External Debt.
-Concurrently with this offering, the Republic is also offering Guaraníes Offering G.3,643,235,000,000 principal amount of 7.900% bonds due 2031 (the "Guaraníes-denominated bonds") as debt securities under the indenture referred to below.
-The Republic will apply to list the Guaranies-denominated bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market.
+Guaraníes Offering .......
+Concurrently with this offering, the Republic is also offering G.4.741.842.000.000 principal amount of 8.500% bonds due 2035 (the "Guaranies-denominated bonds") as debt securities under the indenture referred to below.
+The Republic will apply to list the Guaraníes-denominated bonds on the OfficialList of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market.
+On February 18, 2025, the Republic launched an offer to purchase (the "Tender Tender Offer.....
+Offer") a portion of its outstanding 5.000% Bonds due 2026 and 4.700% Bonds due 2027 (collectively, the "Existing Bonds").
+The initial purchasers are acting as dealer managers for the Tender Offer.
+In addition, the initial purchasers may tender Existing Bonds they hold in the Tender Offer and receive proceeds from this offering in payment thereof.